Admiralty Maritime Law Attorney

 A boat may be overloaded, causing it to become swamped.
 So this could end up resulting in death or serious bodily harm to a seaman or passenger.

-In addition, mishaps involving boats and people in the water–such as swimmers, scuba divers, or water skiers–are an altogether too common occurrence.
+In addition, mishaps involving boats and people in the water–such as swimmers, scuba divers, or water skiers–are altogether too common occurrence.
 Mainly they happen because of the careless or reckless operation of an ocean-going vessel by a boat captain.

 But this type of legal suit takes an experienced jurist to file a claim.
 Going after a government agency means knowing the Public Vessels Act.
 So not just any lawyer will do.